MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	- Any video hosting service is allowed, and the video does not need to be public.
 It is however strongly recommend that you submit public videos on YouTube.
+		+ If a video is not public, it must either be unlisted, or be shared with a moderator in another form.
 	- There are no minimum quality settings, however at a minimum we recommend 480p video at 30fps.
 	- A run may be rejected if there are too many dropped frames as it